batect/batect/README.md

   * means user doesn't see irrelevant error messages
 * logging (for Crane internals)
 * option to print full stack trace on non-fatal exceptions
+* command to print version and system info
 * for fatal exceptions (ie. crashes), add information on where to report the error (ie. GitHub issue)
 * use Docker API directly rather than using Docker CLI
 * documentation